zhaoyul/aposd-vs-clean-code/README.md

 The great thing about TDD is that the discipline produces a suite of tests that you can trust with your life.
 And therefore you can easily refactor the design of the system in small increments without breaking anything.

+**JOHN:**

+This is indeed wonderful.
+But it is true of any approach that generates a comprehensive unit test suite.
+It doesn't require the tests to be written before the code.

+**UB:**

 I could go on.
 I have gone on.
 I've written several books on the topic.
 The most complete one is _Clean Craftsmanship_.
 You might want to give it a look.  ;-)

+**JOHN:**

+At this point I still have not heard a compelling argument why it is better to write the unit tests *before* the code.
+At the same time, I've pointed out serious risks that come from the TDD approach.
+Why accept those risks when there is no compensating benefit?

+Instead of TDD, I would argue that we should design and implement code in larger chunks.
+Ideally, the unit of coding will be a modest-size collection of related things with a coherent mission, such as a class.
+Take a bit of
+time up front to think about the sub-problems that will have to be solved while implementing this abstraction.
+Look for simple components that will help to solve those problems.
+Find commonalities, where one piece of code solves multiple problems.

+Then write the code for this chunk of functionality, followed by unit tests.
+Personally, I prefer to write enough code to (mostly?) solve a sub-problem (anywhere from 50-500 lines) so I can see how its pieces work together.
+Then I write the unit tests for that code.
+I drive the unit tests from the code, working through each method line-by-line, writing tests for a few lines of code at a time (such as a loop or conditional).
+The structure of the tests mirrors the structure of the code, so when I make code changes it's easy to see which tests are affected.

+That said, I'm comfortable with other approaches to unit testing, as long as they produce a comprehensive and high-quality suite of tests.
+The thing I'm adamant about is that the development process should be driven by *design*, not tests.
+Design is the most important thing in software development, so it should be the primary focus.
+Tests are also essential, but doing design first doesn't make it (much?) more difficult to write tests.
+On the other hand, writing code in tiny increments in order to pass the next unit test makes it very difficult to do good design.

+Also, to be clear, there is a limit to how much design can be done before implementing anything; it's just too hard to visualize all of the consequences of design decisions.
+And, even if you design up front, you still won't get it right the first time.
+So plan on time to refactor.
+It typically takes me three tries to get a new class right.
+But starting from some design ideas will get you to good code a lot faster than starting with spaghetti code.